Skip to main content

 4. If env vars are partial → wizard pre-fills configured values and skips completed steps

-CoreCube uses two databases with different responsibilities:
+CoreCube uses one PostgreSQL database with separate roles for different runtime responsibilities:

 We use cookies for analytics to improve our website.
 More information in our Privacy Policy.